ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.jarvis/README.md

 - added `add option in Device configuration to add state to any history adapter` (quick to implement, [#600](https://github.com/Zefau/ioBroker.jarvis/issues/600))
 - added `Layout: Add Widgets at any place within layout (not only at the end)` ([#2452](https://github.com/Zefau/ioBroker.jarvis/issues/2452))

-Please also see [release page](https://github.com/Zefau/ioBroker.jarvis/releases) for changelog and detailed information.

 ### v3.2.0-alpha.1 (2023-09-24)